huqinwei/hello-qinwei/README.md

 # hello-qinwei

--I'm Qinwei,and this is my first git reporisory. here you are
+I'm Qinwei,and this is my first git reporisory.